 This is a quick sample of the wide range of things to do, see, eat and enjoy at the festival.

-Hours are 10 AM – 7 PM on Saturday and until 6 PM on Sunday.
+Hours are 10 AM to 6 PM both days.
 Carpool with your friends and come for the time of your life.
+Please leave your pets at home.

 You can purchase tickets ahead of time at http://ccrenfaire.com/get-tickets/ and skip the ticket lines.